 Petrified Forest National Park is not open 24 hours a day.
 At the north and south ends of the park are entrance gates.
 If you arrive before or after operating hours you will not be able to enter the park.

 Hours vary by season.
-For most of the year, the park opens at 7 am and closes at 7 pm, with reduced hours during the winter months.
+For most of the year, the park opens at 8 am and closes at 5 pm.
 Get updated hours of operation here.

 In 2022, Petrified Forest National Park received 505,000 visitors.
 That may sound like a lot, but compare that to Yosemite, which received 3.7 million visitors and Great Smoky Mountain National Park, which received over 13 million visitors!